soramitsu/iroha2-block-explorer-backend/README.md

 Use `help` for detailed usage documentation.
 In short:

+- `serve` to run the server
+- `scan` to scan Iroha ones and save into a database (for troubleshooting)
 - pass `--torii-url`, `--account`, and `--account-private-key` options to configure connection to Iroha
-- use `serve` command to run the server, and `scan` command to scan Iroha

 For example: